c6o/docs/content/tutorials/sample-project.md

 > You can use the following command to determine if the load balancer has an external address:
 > `kubectl get svc -n sample-project sample-project-frontend`

-On MacOS, you can access the service using:
+On macOS, you can access the service using:

 ```bash
 open http://$(kubectl get svc -n sample-project sample-project-frontend --output jsonpath='{.status.loadBalancer.ingress[0].ip}')